HammadSheharyar/Bootstrap-WebTechnology/README.md

 Dropdown section
 About Page
 Prices Page
-Oher than that it has a footer, a naigation bar and it is fully responsive. its main purpose is learning.
+Oher than that it has a footer, a navigation bar and it is fully responsive. its main purpose is learning.